What Makes a Great Good Space?

 Their studio name is a reference to seminal sociological text, A Great Good Place by Ray Oldenburg, in which he talks about the need for more inclusive and informal public [third] places in our everyday life such as coffee shops, bookstores, local spots, and more.
 Denise & Jeannine attribute the pop-up nature of their project as “beneficial to our mission because we can create a third space, that cozy gathering space, wherever we go.
 It’s also really fun to see how different audiences interact with a Great Good Space.”

-A Great Good Space hosted a program geared toward younger children called Art Stories.
-About 15 kids between the ages of 2 and 8, along with their parent or guardian, gathered in the Container Barn for a storytime activity - we read Growing Vegetable Soup by Lois Ehlert - and then a crafting activity to make your favorite vegetable out of various supplies.
+A few weeks later, A Great Good Space hosted a program geared toward younger children called Art Stories.
+About 15 kids between the ages of 2 and 8, along with their parent or guardian, gathered in the Container Barn for a storytime activity - we read Growing Vegetable Soup by Lois Ehlert - followed by a crafting activity of making our favorite vegetable out of various supplies.

 In both instances, the creative act of slowing down and crafting proved to be a functional vehicle for visitors to engage with and think about the farm - from the crops to the wildlife.
 This, for Denise and Jeannine, is the whole point: “We believe that the process of making–how we feel, how we each experience the materials, our environment, and the connections we make–are most times more important than the final product.”